 |Partial locations of the user account root folder, as defined in the registry key:

 |Location of the Windows temporary files folder as defined in the registry key:

-Global templates are part of the installation of Sandboxie and reside in the file Templates.ini in the Sandboxie installation folder.
+Global templates are part of the Sandboxie installation and located in the file Templates.ini in the Sandboxie installation folder.
 Additional local templates may be added to Sandboxie Ini.
 Any template may reference template variables in the form %Tmpl.SomeVariableName%.
 These variable names are not built into the core of Sandboxie.
 They must be defined in Templates.ini or Sandboxie.ini in a [TemplateSettings] section.

-Any of the variables in the table above, including any of the Shell Folders variable and any template variables, can be overridden by the Sandboxie Ini configuration file.
-To override a variable, add a setting with an Ovr. prefix.
+Any of the variables in the table above, including the Shell Folders and template variables, can be overridden by the Sandboxie Ini configuration file.
+To override a variable, add a parameter prefixed with Ovr..

-When a variable is overriden in this way, its expanded value will always match the value specified in the configuration file.
+When a variable is overridden in this way, its expanded value will always match the value specified in the configuration file.

 Some of the variables in the table above are taken from the system registry.
 Those variables are ProgramFiles and any other variable that appears below ProgramFiles in the table above.
 For these variables, it is possible to specify "fallback" values in the Sandboxie Ini configuration file.
-To specify a fallback for a variable, add a setting with a Reg. prefix.
+To specify a fallback for a variable, add a parameter prefixed with Reg..

-Note that "Ovr."-style overrides (described above) will cause Sandboxie to not look in the registry at all.
-On the other hand, Sandboxie only considers "Reg."-style fallbacks if the expanded variable cannot be found in the registry.
+Note that "Ovr." style overrides (described above) will cause Sandboxie to ignore the registry.
+On the other hand, Sandboxie only checks "Reg." style fallbacks if the expanded variable cannot be found in the registry.
 This means that if both Ovr.X and Reg.X are specified for the same variable X, the Ovr.X form will always apply when X is expanded, and the Reg.X form will never apply.